haschka/PCA/README.md

 # PCA

+(c) Thomas Haschka 2022
+for a license please read the LICENSE (zlib license) file.

 A tool to perform fast principal component analyses with millions of samples and thousands of features:

 This tool works best (in termes of runtime) if samples >> features.
 But is not limited to such cases.
 It was tested with 2.5 millions of samples and up to around 16 000 features.